Gamma Knife® Radiosurgery | Radiotherapy | Patients | Elekta

 1. Consultation

-Before your radiosurgery starts, your doctor will discuss the radiation treatment options with you, explain any side effects that you might experience, and answer any questions you might have.
+Before your radiosurgery begins, your doctor will discuss the treatment options with you, explain any side effects that you might experience, and answer any questions you might have.
 It’s a good idea to write your questions down before you go and to take notes during your visit.
-Alternatively, you may wish to record the conversation on your phone so that you can hear it again later if you need to.

 2. Ensuring your head is kept still

-To help achieve pinpoint accuracy in treatment delivery, it’s important that your head is kept very still.
+To help achieve pinpoint accuracy during treatment delivery, it’s important that your head is kept still.
 A custom face mask or a special head frame will help to ensure this.

-If you are to be treated using the head frame, your care team will apply local anaesthesia before fitting the frame on your head.
-If required, medication can also be prescribed to ensure you feel relaxed and comfortable.
+If you are to be treated using the head frame, your care team may apply local anaesthesia before fitting the frame on your head.
+If required, medication may also be prescribed to ensure you feel relaxed and comfortable.
 You will wear the frame throughout your treatment session to ensure pinpoint accuracy for the Gamma Knife radiosurgery.

 3. Planning imaging

-You will have a scan or scans that will create special images of the inside of your brain to help make the most effective treatment plan possible.
+Prior to treatment you will have a scan or scans to create special images of the inside of your brain which help make the most effective treatment plan possible.
 The images might be obtained using a CT scanner (computed tomography), an MRI scanner (magnetic resonance imaging) or angiography images.

-These images will show the location, size and shape of the treatment target so that your treatment team can target the treatment area as precisely as possible.
-You will be lying in a position suitable for your treatment with specialized cushions and equipment to support you and make you comfortable.
+These images will show the location, size and shape of the treatment target so that your treatment team can treat the area as precisely as possible.

 4. Treatment planning

-Once your images are captured, your physician works with a specialized medical physicist to calculate exactly how the gamma knife treatment should be performed – the number of beams and where they must meet to deliver the most effective treatment while protecting surrounding tissue and structures.
+Once your images are captured, your physician works with a specialized medical physicist to calculate exactly how the Gamma Knife treatment should be performed – the number of beams required and where they must meet to deliver the most effective treatment while protecting surrounding tissue and structures.

 5. Treatment